GLASTONBURY - THE PLACE

-In this site we are looking at spirit inspired projects.
+In this site we are looking at working with Intuitively inspired projects.
 Conditions for such projects are particularly auspicious in a place with a strong sacred energy and a suitable community.
 My experience is in Glastonbury, UK, where such conditions exist.
 Whilst this town is not unique, a study of a specific example will be helpful.